-In his first season “On the Banks,” Wilson played a crucial role in the development on Rutgers’ young running backs.
-Wilson helped sophomore back Jawan Jamison have one of the most successful seasons in school history as the ball carrier became just the seventh player in program history to record 1,000 yards in a season and the third since 1976.
-He earned Second Team All-BIG EAST honors.
+In his first season “On the Banks,” Wilson played a crucial role in the development of Rutgers’ young running backs.
+Wilson helped sophomore Jawan Jamison have one of the most successful seasons in school history, as the ball carrier became just the seventh player in program history to record 1,000 yards in a season and the third since 1976.
+He earned Second Team All-Big East honors.

 Under Wilson’s guidance, both Jamison and sophomore running back Savon Huggins recorded 41 rushing attempts in single games in 2012, a school record.
-Jamison became the first Rutgers running back since Ray Rice to post six-straight 100-yard rushing games and was just the third player in the program’s history to rush for 100 yards in six-consecutive games.
+Jamison became the first Rutgers running back since Ray Rice to post six-straight 100-yard rushing games, and was just the third player in the program’s history to do so.

-One of the top assistant coaches in the nation while at the University of Connecticut, Wilson became Columbia's 18th head coach of football in December 2005.
-Wilson's student-athletes earned 33 All-Ivy League honors since 2006,including two Rookies of the Year and 12 first team selections.
+One of the top assistant coaches in the nation while at the University of Connecticut, Wilson became Columbia’s 18th head coach in December 2005.
+Wilson’s student-athletes earned 33 All-Ivy League honors in his tenure, including two Rookies of the Year and 12 first team selections.